nataliesstewart/assignment-tracker/README.md

 ## Installation

+You can now get v1.0.2 on the chrome web store!
+Firefox coming soon.
+Alternatively, to install directly from this repo, do the following:

 ### Chrome
 * clone or download the `./chrome` directory.
 * follow [these instructions](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) to install unpacked from `./chrome`.